VincentWang333/qlik_project/README.md

 DELETE messages/<message_id> -> delete the sepcific message by given message id PATCH messages/<message_id> -> update the sepcific message contetn by given message id
 ```
-## Instruction
-This API is JSON supported,  the only mandatory key in the object is 'message_content'
-As you retriving message data, you will find 'message_id', 'is_palindrome', 'last_modified'.
-Those are automatically generated and updated by the system.
-Any input regards to above mentioned keys will be ignored.